remix-run/remix/docs/guides/styling.md

 While this file may become large, it'll be at a single URL that will be shared by all routes in the app.

-This also makes it easy for routes to adjust the styles of a component without needing to add an official new variant to the API of that component because you know it won't affect the component anywhere else.
+This also makes it easy for routes to adjust the styles of a component without needing to add an official new variant to the API of that component.
+You know it won't affect the component anywhere but the `/accounts` routes.

 ```css filename=app/styles/accounts.css
 .PrimaryButton {